Python

 This document describes how to create and use python actions in a variety of ways, and includes application examples.

-Create actions
+Create action

 A code written in python may contain multiple functions, but the main function must be declared as the starting point of a program.
-With this taken into account, the following is the simple example code hello in Python, printing Hello World along with a name and location.
+With this taken into account, the following is a simple example code hello in Python, printing Hello World along with a name and location.

 def main(args):